Shockshwat/electron-chromium-codecs-osx/README.md

 # electron-chromium-codecs-osx
-This is a port of patches made by @ThaUnknown for linux and windows for osx.
-The patches enable AC3 and EAC3 in electron for media to play.
+The patches enable AC3, EAC3 and HEVC in electron for media to play.

 # Build Instructions
 ## 1. Requirements